Duthie Books

-Duthie Books was a chain of bookstores operating in Vancouver from 1957-2010.
-It was founded by Bill Duthie, "a storied bookseller who championed authors and wheeled-and-dealed with publishers, becoming a fixture on the Canadian literary scene."
+Duthie Books was a chain of bookstores operating in Vancouver from 1957 to 2010.

+History

+Duthie Books was founded by Bill Duthie in 1957.
+The first store opened on Robson Street near the public library.
 The stores were run by his three children – Cathy, Celia, and David – following his death in 1984.

-The first store opened on Robson Street near the public library.
-The shop had expanded to locations on W. 10th Avenue, Seymour Street, Hastings Street, and the Arbutus Village by the time of Duthie's death.
+The shop had then expanded to locations on W. 10th Avenue, Seymour Street, Hastings Street, and the Arbutus Village by the time of Duthie's death.
 A series of expansions through the 1990s led to a peak of ten shops throughout the city, but also left the bookseller in poor financial condition.

 The company declared bankruptcy in 1999.
-A single store remained open at 2239 West 4th Avenue, which closed in January 2010, causing widespread commentary about the death of this landmark Vancouver book store.
+A single store remained open at 2239 West 4th Avenue, which closed in January 2010.